 Then there is trust inside the business itself.
 A server at a restaurant trusts that the kitchen will do its job to get the food out in a timely fashion.
 The executive that is going to the airport to catch his or her flight trusts that the assistant made the appropriate travel arrangements.
 As consumers, employers, and employees, we have to trust every day.
-We trust people.
-We trust the process.

-To bring this to a focus back to business, create trust and your customers trust you.
+To bring this focus back to business, create trust and your customers trust you.
 Make the experience consistent and predictable.
 Customers who trust the experience, and like it, are likely to come back.
 They are likely to spend more and more likely to recommend you to their friends and colleagues.
 Trust me.
 It’s true.

 (Copyright © MMXV, Shep Hyken)